-- 5.4.1 Structures or uses lawfully in existence or lawfully begun, or building or special permits issued, before the first publication of notice of the public hearing on a zoning by-law or amendment which would cause the structure or use to become nonconforming provided that construction or operations under a building or special permit shall conform to any subsequent amendment of this by-law unless the use or construction is commenced within a period of not more than six months after the issuance of the permit, and, in cases involving construction, unless such construction is continued through to completion as continuously and expeditiously as is reasonable. - 5.4.2 Alteration, reconstruction, extension or structural changes to a single or two-family residential structure where such action(s) does not increase the non-conforming nature of said structure. - 5.4.3 Any increase in area, frontage, width of yard or depth requirements of this by-law shall not apply to a lot for single and two-family residential use which, at the time of recording or endorsement, whichever occurs sooner, was not held in common ownership with any adjoining land, conformed to then-existing requirements and has less than the proposed requirement but at least 5,000 square feet of area and fifty feet of frontage.
+Structures or uses lawfully in existence or lawfully begun, or building or special permits issued, before the first publication of notice of the public hearing on a zoning by-law or amendment which would cause the structure or use to become nonconforming provided that construction or operations under a building or special permit shall conform to any subsequent amendment of this by-law unless the use or construction is commenced within a period of not more than six months after the issuance of the permit, and, in cases involving construction, unless such construction is continued through to completion as continuously and expeditiously as is reasonable.

+Alteration, reconstruction, extension or structural change to a single or two-family residential structure where such action(s) does not increase the nonconforming nature of said structure.

+Any increase in area, frontage, width or yard or depth requirements of this by-law shall not apply to a lot for single and two-family residential use which, at the time of recording or endorsement, whichever occurs sooner, was not held in common ownership with any adjoining land, conformed to then-existing requirements and has less than the proposed requirement but at least 5,000 square feet of area and fifty feet of frontage.

-5.5 DISCONTINUANCE OF A NONCONFORMING USE
+DISCONTINUANCE OF A NONCONFORMING USE